| -------------

 take the

-time to really explain things so you fully understand?
+time to fully comprehend your issue and then explain things so you fully understand the resolution?

 - "Always on" Customer Service.
 How about